catenax-ng/catenax-ng.github.io/docs/guides/how-to-create-doc-via-guthub-pages.md

 :::

 1. Create a new branch
-2. Pull the repo
+2. Pull the repo.
-3. Create your pages
+3. Create your pages.
-4. Check them by running `npm run build`
+4. Check them by running `npm run build`.
-5. Check them by running `npm run lint`
+5. Check them by running `npm run lint`.
-6. Check them by starting the development server with `npm start`, your default browser then should automatically start with [http://localhost:3000](http://localhost:3000)
+6. Check them by starting the development server with `npm start`, your default browser then should automatically start with [http://localhost:3000](http://localhost:3000).
-7. Add your changes
+7. Add your changes.
-8. Commit your changes
+8. Commit your changes.
-9. Push your changes
+9. Push your changes.
-10. Create a pull request and assign to DevSecOps team for approval
+10. Create a pull request.
-11. Merge into main branch after a colleague from DevSecOps approved
+11. Merge into main branch after a colleague from the DevSecOps team approved.
-12. The page(s) will be deployed through github actions and get visible for public
+12. The page(s) will be deployed through github actions and get visible for public.